Malott Family Research Apprenticeship Program

 Will there be an interview?

-In March, invited applicants will come to the zoo for a half-day group interview.
-You’ll get to see animals, meet zoo staff, network with fellow applicants, and tell us why you’re excited about this position.
+Strong applicants will be invited to the zoo in March for a half-day group interview during which you will see animals, meet zoo staff, network with fellow applicants, and tell us why you’re excited about this position.
+More details will be shared upon invitation for an interview.

 Can I apply for multiple programs?